DocuWare/Intellix/doc/linux-setup.md

 The setup creates a directory structure at `/var/intellix`, which is used to persist the data for Intelligent Indexing.
-Please consider this directory in you backups, use junctions to mount this directory to an external storage.
+Please consider this directory in you backups, or mount this directory to an external storage.

 > :bulb: If you expect a high volume of documents,